bladnman/soojs/README.md

 Hosted here are some file templates which help you start new "classes" and a module with very very few helper methods that have NO MAGIC in them at all.

 This is not magic, it's better.
 It's Sooooo-JS!

+For a quick example you can check out the [TodoMVC app](http://www.bladnman.com/soojs/todoMVC/).

+I'm editing a series of blog posts about the pattern that will greatly clarify what SOOJS is all about and how it fits in your bat-belt.
+Until the time I am finally done with that it may be best to dive through the above example.